ditikrushna/cloud-regions-info/README.md

 - Adding new cloud providers
 - Bug fixes and improvements

-## Data Sources

-The region information is sourced from:
-- AWS: Official AWS documentation and APIs

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.